basic obedience & behavioral problem solving

 Conventional wisdom says there's only two styles of dog training: reward-based, and punishment-based.
 In fact, there are over twenty different ways to train a dog!

-Over the years, through research, trial and error, Man's Best Friend has developed a hybrid approach to training that is transformative for the owner and dog relationship.
+Over the years, through research, trial and error, our dog trainers at Man's Best Friend have developed a hybrid approach to training that is transformative for the owner and dog relationship.
 What sets us apart is simple: we do not put a Band-aid on bad behaviors such as jumping or chewing.
 We work to get to the core of the problem, and once discovered, provide guidance and training that is bespoke to each family and each situation, bridging the gap between pet and pet parent.

 Man’s Best Friend can get your dog prepared for testing for specialty certifications.